 However, we shouldn’t forget that the crypto industry is relatively new and remains confusing for many.
 In fact, it is so confusing that, according to Coindesk, 73% percent of UK consumers have no clue what cryptocurrency even is.
 It’s no wonder the authorities have their hands full!
 Educating the masses, while figuring out the way to control a new tech industry committed to decentralization, is clearly not an easy task.

 From this perspective, it’s not all that surprising that there is a load of crypto news from all corners of the world.

-Inspired by Coindesk’s newsfeed, we’ve picked the most interesting announcements over the last two weeks to reflect on.
+Inspired by Coindesk’s newsfeed, we’ve picked the most interesting announcements over a couple of weeks in March to reflect on.